How to make an impact on a kid's memory? Try a good laugh! Here's what we can learn from comedians:

-Imagine you are a fifteen year old exchange student.
+Let's assume you are a 15-year-old exchange student.
 Your new family, your new class and your new school are cool.

-You had fairly good language skills when you arrived and you're continue to improve every day.
+You had fairly good language skills when you arrived, now you continue to improve every day.
 But you realize:

 To get the hang of the classroom banter on top of learning all that's new to you is quite a handful to handle.